United Kingdom in the Eurovision Song Contest 1976: Chart success

-International singing stars Dionne Warwick and Jean Terrell (former lead singer of The Supremes) both recorded and released versions of the song Do You Believe In Love At First Sight? despite the song's poor placing in the contest.
+International singing stars Dionne Warwick and Jean Terrell (former lead singer of The Supremes) both recorded and released versions of the song "Do You Believe In Love At First Sight?" despite the song's poor placing in the contest.
 Only the winning song reached the UK singles chart: "Save Your Kisses for Me" became a UK No.1 single, the group had a 2 further UK No.1 singles over the next 18 months.
 The track was the biggest selling single of 1976 in the UK and the sixth biggest selling for the 1970s in Britain, with sales well in excess of 1 million copies.
 Globally, the track attained sales of over 6 million, making it the biggest selling winning single in the history of the Eurovision Song Contest.

-UK Discography

-Co-Co - Wake Up: PYE 7N45567.

-Polly Brown - Do You Believe In Love At First Sight?: GTO GT54.

-Dionne Warwick - Do You Believe In Love At First Sight?: Warner Bros.
-WBS8419.

-Brotherhood of Man - Save Your Kisses For Me: PYE 7N45569.

-Hazell Dean - I Couldn't Live Without You For A Day: Decca F13622.

-Champagne - A Love For All Seasons: Thunderbird THE105.

-Frank Ifield - Ain't Gonna Take No For An Answer: Spark SRL1136.